Albigensian Crusade: Political and cultural background

 Cathar theology found its greatest success in the Languedoc, a name eventually given to a region later incorporated into the French nation.
 An alternative name for the region is "Occitania."
 In the Languedoc, political control and land ownership was divided among many local lords and heirs.
 Before the crusade, there was little fighting in the area.
 Regions to the north were divided into separate polities, but all of them generally recognized themselves as part of the Kingdom of France.
 They spoke different dialects, but these could broadly be classified under the French language.

 By contrast, Languedoc regions did not consider themselves French.
 Their language, Occitan, was not mutually intelligible with French.
 Instead, it was closer to Catalan.
 The County of Toulouse, the dominant political entity in the region, was a fief to the Angevin Empire, which controlled the Duchy of Aquitaine in the west.
 In many areas south and east of Toulouse, the Crown of Aragon and the Principality of Catalonia were both more influential than the French kingdom or even northern Languedoc.

 By the early 13th century, the power of towns in the Languedoc was growing rapidly.
 The city of Toulouse was the main urban center in the region.
 By 1209, it had a population of 30,000–35,000 people, and enjoyed greater size, wealth, and influence than anywhere else in the Languedoc.
 It also enjoyed a high level of political autonomy.
 The Count of Toulouse resided in the Château Narbonnais inside of the city but had little real control over it.
 Small towns were built with defense in mind, generally with thick walls and on high mountains, often next to cliffs.
 Hence, a municipality was called a castrum, meaning "fortified place."

 The urbanized character of the Languedoc distinguished it from the more rural north, and more readily allowed for the mixing of different groups of people.
 This fostered an atmosphere of comparative religious tolerance.
 Jews in the Languedoc experienced little discrimination, as was the case with the religious dissidents appearing in the area in the 12th century.
-Muslims were not bequeathed the same level of tolerance, but Islamic literature and scholarship were respected.
+Muslims were not accorded the same level of tolerance, but Islamic literature and scholarship were respected.

 Historian Joseph Strayer summarizes the cultural differences between the North and South as follows: